As 2019 draws to a close, newly released data shows that the total number of businesses in the UK has almost doubled in the 21st century.

 In the past year alone 200,000 new private sector businesses have started trading, taking the total to 5.9 million, compared to 5.7 million in 2018.

-A House of Commons Briefing Paper released this week shows that the total number of businesses in the UK has increased significantly since the year 2000 when there were only 3.5 million businesses.
+A House of Commons Briefing Paper released this week shows that the total number of businesses in the UK has increased significantly since the year 2000 when there were only 3.5 million.

 Businesses by size

-In 2019 over 99% of businesses were Small or Medium Sized businesses – employing fewer than 249 people.
+In 2019 over 99% of businesses were small or medium-sized – employing fewer than 249 people.

-There were only 8,000 large businesses in the UK (employing over 250 people), but these businesses accounted for 40% of employment and 48% of turnover.
+There were only 8,000 large businesses in the UK (employing over 250 people), but they accounted for 40% of employment and 48% of turnover.

 Businesses by region

-In 2019, there were 1.1 million businesses in London, the most of any region or country in the UK.
+In 2019, there were 1.1 million companies in London, the most of any region or country in the UK.

-The lowest concentration of businesses was found in the North East of England with 694 businesses per 10,000 resident adults.
-In the UK as a whole there were 1,090 business per 10,000 resident adults.
+The lowest concentration was found in the North East of England with 694 businesses per 10,000 resident adults.
+In the UK as a whole there were 1,090 per 10,000 resident adults.

 Overall there was a 4% increase in the number of UK businesses between 2018 and 2019, with Wales experiencing the largest increase of 12%.
 All other regions recorded an increase in the number of enterprises, except for Northern Ireland, East Midlands and the North East.